FREQUENTLY ASKED QUESTIONS

 Q. How long will my candle burn?

 A. The glass fuel bowl underneath each candle can hold up to 1/4 cup of oil.
 The length of time it will burn depends on flame height, wind, and type of oil.
 Single wick candles will burn about 6 hours with Lamplight Ultra Pure paraffin lamp oil.
 Double wick candles with two separate fuel bowls will burn about the same, 6 hours.
 Double wick candles with only one fuel bowl will burn about half as long, or about 3 hours before refill is needed.
 Our Firefly CLEAN fuels burn even longer and cleaner than paraffin oil.

 Q. What kind of oil can I burn in my candle?

 Firefly Fuels are the very best we have found.
 In fact, we were so impressed that we became a distributor.
 You can buy from us at any craft show and avoid shipping costs.
-Click the MORE PRODUCTS tab at the top of our website for more information on the FIREFLY Clean Fuels we sell.
-They come in pure, citronella, and eucalyptus.
-We also sell Firefly's Safe & Green fuel that is eco-friendly and non-toxic.
-For more info go to www.fireflyfuel.com.
+The CLEAN fuels come in pure, citronella, and eucalyptus.
+The Safe & Green fuel is eco-friendly and non-toxic.
+For more info visit: www.fireflyfuel.com.

 You can also burn citronella tiki torch fuels that have a mosquito repellant (for outdoor use only) and can be found in the garden department at most hardware stores, Walmart, Lowe's, Home Depot, Academy, etc.